 Board game enthusiast Jānis' TOP 10

-I have been working on my list of all-time favorite games for several years, renewing the list at the turn of the year - on December 31 or January 1.
+I have been working on my list of all-time favorite games for several years, renewing the list at the very turn of the year - on December 31 or January 1.
 This will be the first time I share it publicly.
 My TOP 10 games include both well-known classics and brand new games that have only seen the light of day a couple of months ago.

-Before I get into the TOP 10 itself, there are a couple of games that didn't make the top 10, but that I want to highlight anyway.
+Before I get into the TOP 10 itself, there are a couple of games that didn't make it into the top 10, but that I want to highlight anyway.
 I didn't include any of the collectible card games on the list this time, even though they too have a special place on my gaming table and in my heart.
 I also didn't include my most played board game of all time, chess, which I play online almost every day.
 Such excellent family games as "Cascadia" , "Dominion" and "7 Wonders" were left behind immediately.

 Neither did Wonderland's War and Dwellings of Eldervale, which would probably break into my favorites if only I'd gotten to put those games on the table more often.
-At least after the first few games, these games seemed to have TOP 10 potential, but time will tell if they will make it.
+At least after the first few games, these games seemed to have TOP 10 potential, but only time will tell if they will make it.

 But now it's time to tackle the ten main stars of the blog.